 Overall, our best choice for an automotive oscilloscope is the Hantek 1008C which is an 8-channel scope designed specifically for automotive testing purposes.
 This is a PC oscilloscope but can be used for off-site work as it is powered by a USB port.
 It can easily and efficiently diagnose ignitions, exhaust, starters, sensors, camshaft, distributors, throttle position, and so many more circuits.

 Best Cheap USB Oscilloscope

 There are quite a few USB digital oscilloscopes on the market and for even as little as $50 you can get a pretty solid device made from the strong aluminum material.
-Simply connect the device to the USB power supply of your computer and se the probes that come with it and you’re good to go.
-Most systems only work with Windows operating system, but it’s best to ensure you check what the software system requirements are before purchasing it so that you know it works on your device.
+Simply connect the device to the USB power supply of your computer and use the probes that come with it and you’re good to go.
+Most systems only work with Microsoft Windows operating system, but it’s best to ensure you check what the software system requirements are before purchasing it so that you know it works on your device.

 When we reviewed many of the USB oscilloscopes, a very affordable one that we found was the Hantek 6022BE 20 MHz meter.
 The device is very sturdy build with rubber shock bumpers on each end to protect it.
 It also comes with an installation disk or you can also choose to download it from the manufacturer’s website including the most current software updates available.

 The HT6022BE is very affordable and while it definitely won’t give you the same results as a $300 machine, but if you don’t have a scope and you’re in a bind this is a perfect choice.
 It can measure up to 20MHz with 2 channels and a max sample rate of 48 MS/s.